-LPL Financial maintained five uncommitted lines of credit as of June 30, 2024.
+LPL Financial maintained five uncommitted lines of credit as of September 30, 2024.
 Two of the lines have unspecified limits, which are primarily dependent on LPL Financial's ability to provide sufficient collateral.
-The other three lines have a total limit of \$200.0 million, which allow for uncollateralized borrowings.
-There were no balances outstanding under these lines at June 30, 2024 or December 31, 2023.
+The other three lines have a total limit of \$200.0 million, of which \$125.0 million is uncollateralized.
+There were no balances outstanding under these lines at September 30, 2024 or December 31, 2023.